jim-collier/x9git/project/backlog.md

 - ✅ Delete stale branch from 2020.
 	- `20201003-074416_jc_rewrite-in-golang` (abandoned golang rewrite) deleted from origin.

+#### Done - Code review 20260812

+Full review against the coding, performance, pipeline, housecleaning, marketing and installer standards.
+What is fixed here is listed below; the rest is filed above as open items.

+- ✅ Code Review 20260812 item 1: git over https authenticated with an empty password.
+	- Cause: the token was supplied only when it replaced a different active account, while the helper that reads it was installed either way.
+The helper sets aside any credential manager configured ahead of it, so nothing was left to answer.
+	- Note: worst on the setup needing no configuration - one account, logged in to gh, pushing over https.
+	- Fixed: supply the token whenever one is found.

+- ✅ Code Review 20260812 item 2: a trailing comment in the config file became part of the value.
+	- Cause: `#` started a comment only at the start of a line, and the documented example writes them at the end of one.
+	- Note: a folder rule carrying a comment could never match, and a rule that never matches reads exactly like no rule at all.
+	- Fixed: a `#` after whitespace ends the value.
+Quote the value to keep a literal one.

+- ✅ Code Review 20260812 item 3: an account name could name a file outside the include directory.
+	- Cause: the name went into a path with nothing checking it, so a name containing a path sent `account apply` elsewhere - as far as the global git config.
+	- Fixed: hold the name to letters, digits, dot, dash and underscore, and report anything else as an unread key.

+- ✅ Code Review 20260812 item 4: PowerShell read a repo with its own ssh key configured using the default key instead.
+	- Cause: the fetch and the probe replaced git's ssh command to add a connect timeout, rather than adding to it.
+	- Note: a private repo only the account's key can reach reported as unreachable, and the publishing commands then refused.
+	- Fixed: add the timeout to git's own command, as the Bash build already did.

+- ✅ Code Review 20260812 item 5: `origin/HEAD` was healed after every fetch, at the cost of a second query to the remote.
+	- Fixed: only when there is nothing to read locally. git 2.47 and newer write one at clone.

+- ✅ Code Review 20260812 item 6: the passthrough asked gh which account was active, over the network, on every call.
+	- Note: the answer only named the account being replaced, on a line the passthrough does not print.
+	- Fixed: skip it where no identity block is shown.

+- ✅ Code Review 20260812 item 7: a bare GitHub login got no identity line, in the command that exists to answer who a push goes out as.
+	- Cause: the line asked whether some configured value had been used.
+A bare login names no account and sets no key, so it satisfied none of those tests - though it does select the token git authenticates with.
+	- Note: `GITSBY_ACCOUNT` documents the bare-login spelling, and `raw` already reported it on stderr, so the two disagreed.
+	- Fixed: an account asked for by name is enough on its own.
+One merely inferred from the remote's owner still prints nothing, so a single-account machine sees no change.

+- ✅ Code Review 20260812 item 8: the test suite read whatever accounts the person running it had configured.
+	- Cause: it isolates git config and the commit identity, but not gitsby's own config file, which decides the account a command acts as.
+	- Note: found by running it - a single `protocol = ssh` line in a real config failed three checks per implementation, because the repo commands then built a different remote URL than the check expected.
+	- Fixed: point `GITSBY_CONFIG` at an empty file for the whole run.
+The account block, where discovery through `HOME` is the thing being tested, opts back out.

 #### Done - Code review 20260731